daviwil/dotfiles/.config/guix/systems/README.md

 # Guix Configuration

+## Deprecation Notice

+I've rewritten my installation structions in Org Mode so this file is now out of date.
+You can check out the updated steps in my [Systems.org](https://github.com/daviwil/dotfiles/blob/master/Systems.org#system-installation) file.

 ## Building the Installation Image

 Since I use modern Thinkpads, I have to use the non-free kernel and firmware